BenoitDervieux/LeskGithub/LeskSoftware/src/FastLED/LinksAndLibraries.md

 Here is the github repository : https://github.com/me-no-dev/ESPAsyncWebServer

 Question??
 Should we use this on a particular thread as it is asynchronous?
 Let's check later.
 Apparently, it's not possible to send more than one answer to a request --> Need to check if

+So, the part we are interested in now in the GitHub is: https://github.com/me-no-dev/ESPAsyncWebServer/tree/master?tab=readme-ov-file#respond-with-content-coming-from-a-file-containing-templates --> Respond with content coming from a file containing templates.

+Need to investigate the JSON responses
+Need to investigate the Param Rewrite With Matching

+Feels as if there is event listener function but maybe with the sockets.
+Need to investigate.

 ## Serve file using SPIFFS